amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-s.rst

 Overview
 ========

-The Amanzi simulator evolves a system of conservation equations for reacting flows in porous media, as detailed in the ASCEM report entitled `"Mathematical Formulation Requirements and Specifications for the Process Models`" (hereafter referred to as the 'Model Requirements Document (MRD)').
+The Amanzi simulator evolves a system of conservation equations for reacting flows in porous media, as detailed in the ASCEM report entitled `"Amanzi Theory Guide, Mathematical Modeling Requirement`" (hereafter referred to as the 'Amanzi Theory Guide (ATG)').
 The purpose of the present document is to specify the data required to execute Amanzi.
-This specification should be regarded as a companion to the MRD, and parameterizations of the individual submodels are consistent between Amanzi, the MRD and this document.
-Where applicable, the relevant sections of the MRD are indicated.
+This specification should be regarded as a companion to the ATG, and parameterizations of the individual submodels are consistent between Amanzi, the ATG and this document.
+Where applicable, the relevant sections of the ATG are indicated.

 All data required to execute Amanzi is specified within an XML formated file laid out according to the Amanzi input schema.
 The current version of the Amanzi schema is located with the Amanzi source code repository.
 The following discusses each section of the schema, its purpose and provides examples.
-Further details can be found in the schema document amanzi.xsd.
+Further details can be found in the schema document doc/input_spec/schema/amanzi.xsd.

 Please note, many attributes within the XML list a limited set of specified values.
 During validation of the input file or initialization of Amanzi the values in the user provided input file will be compared against the limited set provided in the XML Schema document.
 Errors will occur is the values do not match exactly.
 These values are CASE SENSITIVE.
 The Amanzi schema has been designed will all LOWER CASE values.
 Please note this when writing input file.
 In particular, `"Exodus II`" will be evaluated as `"exodus ii`".

+All user-defined names are capitalized to highlight that they are not a part of the input spec.

 Amanzi Input
 ============